Polícia Aérea: Special forces units

-The Núcleo de Operações Táticas de Proteção (NOTP, Core of Tactical Operations of Protection) is the special forces unit of the Portuguese Air Force, being made up of Polícia Aérea members.
+The Núcleo de Operações Táticas de Proteção (NOTP, Core of Tactical Operations of Protection) is a special forces unit of the Portuguese Air Force, being made up of Polícia Aérea members.
 Until recently, this unit was known as Unidade de Proteção de Força (UPF, Force Protection Unit).
-The NOTP is charged with missions of force protection, VIP protection and combat search and rescue, as well as other possible classified missions.
+The NOTP is charged with missions of artillery observer, clandestine operation, combat search and rescue, counterterrorism, covert operation, defusing and disposal of exposive, direac action, electromagnetic warfare, executive protection, forward air control, force protection, hostage rescue, infiltrate the area with a helicopter and parachuting, irregular warfare, ISTAR, long-range penetration, medivac, military intelligence, mountain rescue, NBCR on operations in contaminated environments, special operations, special reconnaissance, special warfare, tactical emergency medical services, as well as other possible classified missions.

 Disbanded in 2006 and also made up of PA elements, the Unidade de Resgate em Combate (RESCOM, Combat Rescue Unit) was the former special forces unit of the Portuguese Air Force.

 Recruitment and training

 The candidates to the occupational specialty of Polícia Aérea receive specific training at the Military and Technical Training Center of the Air Force located at Ota.
 Depending on the prior qualifications of the candidate, this training lasts 30, 25 or 20 weeks.
 Officer candidates must hold a bachelor's degree as the minimum prior qualification.